jfcloutier/karma_system/research_fellowship/notebook.md

 ## April 18, 2025

 Meeting with Elliott H. Discussed parametrization leading to exploit vs explore tendencies.
 Wellbeing diffusion across CAs and wellbeing capacitance.
-And the need for lower-level CAs to sometimes override the affordance dictates from on high, being closer to the ground truth though with a narrower view.
+And the need for lower-level CAs to sometimes override the plan dictates from on high, being closer to the ground truth though with a narrower view.

 ## April 17, 2025